gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    )
 ~~~~~~~~~~~

-Future specifications that define new roles MUST register a corresponding numeric identifier in the "Group OSCORE Roles" Registry defined in {{ssec-iana-group-oscore-roles-registry}} of this document.
+Future specifications that define new roles MUST register a corresponding numeric identifier in the "Group OSCORE Roles" registry defined in {{ssec-iana-group-oscore-roles-registry}} of this document.

 # Joining Node to Authorization Server {#sec-joining-node-to-AS}